ajeets1978/yith-woocommerce-multi-step-checkout/readme.txt

 [use](http://yithemes.com/contact/ "Your Inspiration Themes"), so we can bundle it into YITH WooCommerce Multi-step Checkout.

 == Upgrade notice ==

+= 1.0.6 =

+Navigation button issue with WooCommerce 2.4 and Wordpress 4.3

 = 1.0.0 =